 Moving Day Tips: Moving Your Loved One into Senior Living

-Moving to a Senior Living Community: Tips for an Efficient Move
+Moving into Senior Living: Tips for an Efficient Move

 Moving to a senior living community can involve a lot of emotions.
-To make the transition as smooth as possible, it’s essential to take a step back and think of all the positives of the community.
-For example, there may be live concerts, exercise classes, and most importantly, a tight-knit community of residents and caring staff members.
-Processing any emotions that come up at the beginning of the moving process is important as you tackle the moving steps listed here.
+To make the transition as smooth as possible, focus on all the positives of the community.
+For example, there may be live concerts, exercise classes, and, most importantly, a tight-knit community of residents and caring staff members.

 1. Start planning.

 Starting the process early will help reduce stress for everyone involved in the move, especially your loved one.
-Remember, this transition is going to be the most difficult for your loved one.
-Once you have the move-in date on the calendar, create a plan for tasks that need to be addressed before that day and when those tasks will happen.
+Once you have the move-in date on the calendar, create a plan for tasks that you and your loved one need to address before that day and when those tasks will happen.

-Creating a to-do checklist with your loved one will help them feel involved and visualize what still needs to be done before the move-in date.
-It’s tempting to take over planning details, but make sure your loved one is also involved in the entire process as much as they are physically and emotionally able.
+Creating a to-do checklist with your loved one will help them feel involved and visualize what still needs to be done before their move-in date.
+It’s tempting to take over planning details, but involve your loved one in the entire process as much as they are physically and emotionally able.
 This ensures they’re an active participant and helps them feel more in control of their upcoming move.

-Reduce transition stress by planning for a few visits to the new community.
-This gives your loved one an opportunity to see the amenities they'll soon have access to, as well as meet important staff and other residents they will be interacting with on a daily basis.
-Establishing a few familiar faces will help moving day feel less overwhelming by establishing the community as a comfortable environment.
+Reduce transition stress by planning a few visits to the new community.
+This gives your loved one an opportunity to see the amenities they'll soon have access to and meet staff members and other residents they’ll be interacting with on a daily basis.
+Learning a few faces will help moving day feel less overwhelming by establishing the community as a comfortable environment.

 2. Rightsize possessions.

-It’s natural to acquire more things as we age, so once a plan is set for the transition time before the move, it’s important to rightsize possessions.
-This step must be done before the packing process is started in order to purposefully work on one task at a time and fully understand how to properly allocate possessions.
+It’s natural to acquire more things as we age, so once you’ve set a plan for the transition period before the move, it’s time to rightsize possessions.
+You must do this step before starting the packing process to purposefully work on one task at a time and fully understand how to properly allocate possessions.

-To avoid becoming overwhelmed, tackle one room at a time, starting with the rooms that are used the most, such as the kitchen or living room.
-When rightsizing possessions with your loved one, help them determine what is most important, somewhat important, and least important.
+To avoid becoming overwhelmed, tackle one room at a time, starting with the rooms that your loved one uses the most, such as the kitchen or living room.
+When rightsizing possessions with your loved one, help them determine what’s most important, somewhat important, and least important.

 Begin with the largest items because these will take up the most space in the new senior living community floor plan.
-Once you and your loved one determine which large items will be moved, you’ll have an idea of how much space remains for other items.
+Once you and your loved one determine which large items are necessary for their new apartment, you’ll have an idea of how much space remains for other items.
 The least important items may be easily downsized and donated, sold, or tossed.

 3. Find a moving crew.

-After you and your loved one have finished rightsizing possessions and have a visual of what items are being moved to the senior living community, determine what type of crew is needed for moving day.
-Start by asking the senior living community for a list of moving vendors, then reach out to friends or family for recommendations.
+After you and your loved one have finished rightsizing possessions and have a visual of what items are moving into senior living, determine what type of crew you need for moving day.
+Start by asking the community for a list of moving vendors who are familiar with moving into senior living, then reach out to friends or family for recommendations.
+When you’re considering your moving crew, it’s important to think about what items are being moved, especially large furniture pieces—it may be smart to hire movers for the heavy lifting.

-Once you’ve figured out how your loved one's items will be delivered to the community, you can get started packing.
+Once you’ve figured out how your loved one's items will be delivered to the community, you can start packing.
 You can either hire vendors to pack and organize your loved one’s possessions, or you and other family members can assist with the physical act of packing.
-Because moving to a senior living community has additional complexities that other moves do not, if you do choose to hire vendors to help with packing, make sure they have experience working with seniors.
+Because moving to a senior living community has additional complexities, if you choose to hire vendors to help with packing, make sure they have experience working with seniors.

-If possible, start this process in the few weeks before the move-in date to reduce stress, avoid a rush, and prevent burnout.
-Also, ask about respite suites at your community so your loved one has a place to stay while their items are moved into their actual apartment.
+If possible, start this process in the few weeks to a month or two before the move-in date to reduce stress, avoid a rush, and prevent burnout.
+Ask about respite suites in the community so your loved one has a place to stay while their items are moved into their actual apartment.
 If respite suites are available, they can often stay there for one week.

 Moving is an emotional process that can easily become overwhelming.
 By spreading out the packing timeline, you and your loved one will be able to take breaks when needed.